FlatBone/Enveil/README.md

 ### Fetching Specific Data

 You can also fetch specific categories of data.
+The output format is tailored for each operating system.

 ```python
 from enveil import EnveilAPI